berdinazzi/orux/README.md

-Google Hibrid for OruxMaps, copy to YOUR_SDCARD_PATH/oruxmaps/mapfiles/
+Google Hibrid for OruxMap.
+Copy the file onlinemapsources.xml to YOUR_SDCARD_PATH/oruxmaps/mapfiles/